See what the terms mean for you

 It’s important to understand how much your rental property is worth and how much rental income you make so you can choose appropriate coverage limits.
 Your limits are listed in your policy declarations.
 Your local Allstate agent can help you choose or adjust your limits to fit your needs.

 Reimbursement for damage to your rental dwelling

 Allstate® Landlords Package Policy offers two ways to settle covered losses:

 Actual cash value may be lower than the cost to repair or replace your damaged rental dwelling since losses settled on an actual cash value basis may be deducted for depreciation.
 You may be required to purchase this policy based on your rental property’s age and condition.

 Building structure reimbursement typically means your dwelling is covered for more than the actual cash value—up to your policy limits—if you repair or replace the damaged property within the required time period.
 But this means your rental property must meet age and condition requirements for eligibility.

 Here’s how this reimbursement policy works:

 - You receive a check for the actual cash value for the damage to the rental property up to the policy limits.

 - If you repair or replace the property within the required time period, you’ll receive a separate check for the remaining amount needed to make the repairs or replacement, up to your policy limits.

-If you have an Allstate Landlords Package Policy, you can review which type of coverage you have by looking at your policy declarations.
-A deductible will apply with either coverage.
+If you have an Allstate Landlords Package Policy, review your coverage, limits and deductible on your policy declarations.